ziapeltagames/six-winters/docs/brainstorming/BRAINSTORMING.md

 * Exploding dice by type (sorcery)
 * Immediate effects: sorcery backlash, discord, etc, based on traits

+Most of these seem pretty straightforward, although gaining a die seems tricky?
+Where would it go?
+Can you just drop it on a location?
+Doesn't seem quite right.
+Will probably skip that for now.

 ## Spotlight Locations

 Maybe some locations have special actions (trade, recover stress, etc) that take some amount of action points.
 It would make it a little cleaner - cards wouldn't have to be split up so much.